Diverse market models of competing Brownian particles with splits and mergers: Formal construction

-Here, $\mu_{(k)}(t)$ is the $k$th ranked market weight at time $t\,$: $\mu_{(1)}(t) \ge \ldots \ge \mu_{(N)}(t)$.
-(We derive this system from the general expression in equation (2.4) of \cite[Section 2]{FK2009}.
-Substituting in that expression the concrete values of drift and covariance coefficients for the CBP-based market model of (\ref{logX}) under consideration, we arrive at the dynamics of (\ref{dyna}) for the $ \log \mu_{i}(\cdot)$'s.)
+We derive this system from the general expression in equation (2.4) of \cite{FK2009}, Section~2.
+Substituting in that expression the concrete values of drift and covariance coefficients for the CBP-based market model of (\ref{logX}) under consideration, we arrive at the dynamics of (\ref{dyna}) for the $ \log\mu_{i}(\cdot)$'s.

-\begin{rmk} In the terminology of \cite{FS2011}, Remark 2, the companies in models of this sort are ``generic": The characteristics of their capitalizations' dynamics depend entirely on the ranks the companies occupy in the capitalization hierarchy; they are not idiosyncratic (i.e., name- or sector-dependent). \end{rmk}
+\begin{rmk} In the terminology of \cite{FS2011}, Remark~2, the companies in models of this sort are ``generic'': The characteristics of their capitalizations' dynamics depend entirely on the ranks the companies occupy in the capitalization hierarchy; they are not idiosyncratic (i.e., name- or sector-dependent). \end{rmk}